openedx/open-edx-proposals/oeps/architectural-decisions/oep-0065-frontend-composability.rst

 To convert this POC into a reference implementation, we need to minimally:

 - Create a new "shell" micro-frontend to be the top-level "host" for all our other micro-frontends.
-- Create module federation-based development and production Webpack configurations in ``@openedx/frontend-build``.
+- Create module federation-based development and production Webpack configurations in `frontend-build <frontend-build_>`_.
 - Modify the Webpack configuration to share the complete list of shared dependencies from the shell.
 - Pick an existing MFE (or two) to convert to use module federation.
 Add build targets to these "guest" micro-frontends that can be used to build them in module-federation mode.
 - Extend the Webpack configuration in the MFEs by defining what modules each "guest" MFE exports.
 We suggest that the package.json `exports <https://nodejs.org/api/packages.html#subpath-exports>`_ field be used to codify this list of exports, and that Webpack pull it in from package.json to configure ``ModuleFederationPlugin``.
 The format appears to be the same.
-- Give "guest" MFEs a way of seeing their own config, since they'll be getting ``@edx/frontend-platform`` as a shared dependency from the shell, and won't be initializing it themselves.
+- Give "guest" MFEs a way of seeing their own config, since they'll be getting `frontend-platform <frontend-platform_>`_ as a shared dependency from the shell, and won't be initializing it themselves.
+- Unify our notion of a "plugin" in `frontend-plugin-framework <frontend-plugin-framework_>`_ with a "module" loaded via module federation.
+There is power in merging runtime module loading and module federation into our existing plugin mechanisms via FPF.

 Secondary concerns include: